-- However, please refer to this page and to schools.nyc.gov/High and schools.nyc.gov/SHS for the most accurate, up-to-date information on admissions, and please refer to the school directory at MySchools.nyc for the most accurate, up-to-date information on specific programs.
+Welcome to the High School Admissions Guide!
+This digital guide provides a deeper dive on some key admissions topics.
+Please be aware that some information and policies may be outdated; always refer to schools.nyc.gov/High and schools.nyc.gov/SHS for the most accurate, up-to-date information on admissions, and refer to the school directory at MySchools.nyc for the most accurate, up-to-date information on specific programs.

 Know the Paths to High School